laravel/vapor-docs/1.0/projects/environments.md

 ## Creating Environments

+Environments may be created using the `env` Vapor CLI command:

+    vapor env my-environment

-Environments are "created" by simply adding a new environment entry to your project's `vapor.yml` file and deploying the environment:
+This command will add a new environment entry to your project's `vapor.yml` file that you may deploy when ready:

 ```yaml
 id: 2